settlemint/docs/docs/using-platform/7_middleware.md

 Using the Graph protocol, you can create **subgraphs** that define which blockchain data will be indexed.
 The middleware will then use these subgraphs to correctly index your smart contracts and expose a developer-friendly and efficient **GraphQL API**, allowing you to query the data you need.

-We have some prebuilt subgraph indexing modules included in the smart contract set IDE, and you can build your own modules if you have a custom smart contract set.
+We have some prebuilt subgraph indexing modules included in the smart contract set, and you can build your own modules if you have a custom smart contract set.

 :::warning Warning